knol3j/hashnhedge/site/content/posts/2025/01/crypto-twitter-sociology.md

 ### The Influencer Class
 They didn't exist ten years ago.
 Now they move markets with poorly researched threads and sell courses to people who can't afford them.
 They're not analysts or advisors - they're entertainers pretending to be experts while farming engagement for newsletter subscriptions.

-**The beautiful part:** Most of them are genuinely shocked when their predictions fail.
-They believed their own hype until reality provided the correction.
+**The beautiful part: "** Most of them are genuinely shocked when their predictions fail.
+They believed their own hype until reality provided the correction."

 ### The Reply Guys
 Professional comment farmers who build followings by being first to reply to every major account.
 They don't create content - they create the illusion of conversation while adding nothing of value.

-**Their strategy:** Agree with everything, add minimal insight, hope for followers.
+**Their strategy: "** Agree with everything, add minimal insight, hope for followers."

 ### The Contrarians
 Always wrong but never in doubt.
 If Bitcoin pumps, they predicted a crash.
 If it crashes, they saw it coming.
 They're right twice a decade but never admit they're wrong the other 98% of the time.